DNSCrypt/dnscrypt-website/assets/Stamps.md

 be provided for seamless rotations.

 `hostname` is the server host name which will also be used as a SNI name.
+The port number is optional, and is assumed to be `443` if missing.

 `bootstrap_ipi` are IP addresses of recommended resolvers accessible over standard DNS in order to resolve `hostname`.
 This is optional, and clients can ignore this information.